 Pakistan-United States Journalists Exchange

 The Pakistan-United States Journalists Exchange program is designed to increase and deepen public understanding of the two countries and their important relationship, one that is crucial to regional stability and the global war on terrorism.
-While there have been many areas of agreement and cooperation, deep mistrust remains between Americans and Pakistanis, who rarely get opportunities to engage with each other and thus rely on media for their information and viewpoints.
-Unresolved issues continue to pose challenges for both countries.
+While there have been many areas of agreement and cooperation through the history of the US-Pakistan relationship, deep mistrust and a lack of understanding remain between American and Pakistani publics, which rarely get opportunities to engage with each other and thus rely on media for their information and viewpoints.

-This exchange offers U.S. and Pakistani journalists an opportunity to gain on-the-ground insights and firsthand information about the countries they visit through meetings with policymakers, government and military officials, business and civil society leaders, and a diverse group of other community members.
+This exchange offers U.S. and Pakistani journalists an opportunity to gain firsthand information about the countries they visit to better understand the perspectives of both sides and bring new insights on this changing relationship to their audiences.
+The program will include meetings with policymakers, government and military officials, business and civil society leaders, and a diverse group of other community members.
+Journalists will gain a better understanding of regional dynamics, historical context, and regional and domestic realities that affect both countries in the relationship.
 All participants meet at the East-West Center in Hawaii before and after their study tours for dialogues focused on sensitive issues between the two countries; preconceived attitudes among the public and media in both the United States and Pakistan; new perspectives gained through their study tours; and how media coverage between the two countries can be improved.
-Ten Pakistani journalists will travel to the United States and ten U.S. journalists will travel to Pakistan.
+Twelve Pakistani journalists will travel to the United States and ten U.S. journalists will travel to Pakistan.
 This East-West Center program is funded by a grant from the U.S. Embassy Islamabad Public Affairs Section.

 “The briefings in Honolulu, and especially the trip to Pakistan, put the disparities between the Pakistani and American narratives in high relief.
 This more textured understanding of the underlying causes of the tensions will help me in my analyses of U.S. policy in this critical part of the world.
 It also will have me better prepared to anticipate, identify and consider the implications of the scheduled U.S. withdrawal from Afghanistan in 2014.”
 John Diaz, Editorial Page Editor, San Francisco Chronicle